 The yield value:

-He will then have to reduce the construction costs to its yield value and the result will tell him whether the investment is profitable or not.
+The investor will then have to subtract the construction costs from the yield value to know whether the investment is profitable or not.

-In the case of an individual, he wants to know whether it is more profitable for him to buy land and have his house built or to buy a house that has already been built.
-The analysis of the land is essential in order to know what additional costs should be added to his construction budget.
+In the case of an individual who wants to know whether it is more profitable to buy land and have a house built or to buy a house that has already been built , the analysis of the land is essential in order to know what additional costs should be added to the construction budget.

 The acquisition of land takes place when a buyer has a building project generally for living in, so the land must meet the following criteria: